On this page

 Accelerated BSN Programs

-An accelerated BSN program is perfect for those who already hold a bachelor’s degree in a different field but want to switch to a nursing career.
+An accelerated BSN program is perfect for those who already hold a bachelor’s degree in a field other than nursing, but want to become an RN.
 Their previous academic work often transfers in full, which means they complete nursing core classes and clinicals over the span of a year or two in order to become a registered nurse.
+Due to the format of the curriculum, many of the program requirements will include clinicals.

 Examples of Philadelphia Nursing Schools with This Program